Life After Bankruptcy

 How We Look at Bankruptcy

-A previous bankruptcy or bad credit history may not hurt your chances of qualifying for an auto title loan, since our car title loans are more heavily based on the value of your car and your ability to repay.
+A previous bankruptcy or bad credit history may not hurt your chances of qualifying for an auto title loan, since our auto title loans are more heavily based on the value of your vehicle and your ability to repay.

 If you have a current bankruptcy proceeding, you may need to get permission from the court to obtain a loan from us.

 We will decide if we can lend you money based on your ability to make payments now.
 With respect to bankruptcy, we look to see if you are in credit counseling, have an active bankruptcy or anything else that might affect your ability to pay a loan.